T3tsuo/paladinsLive/README.md

 http://status.hirezstudios.com/

 ## Pyinstaller issues:
 I am using pyinstaller to compile my python files to an executable, and for some reason with pyinstaller it sometimes gets detected as a trojan and I am trying to figure out why.
-But it's a false positive and there should be nothing to worry about.
+But it is a false positive and there should be nothing to worry about.

 Example of false positive with antivirus detectors:
 https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg